Iamdhammi/backend-test/README.md

 ### Challenges

 1. The database is hosted on https://db4free.net/ which provides free mysql server.
 Thus, there might be a little lag in the load time when performing various actions.
-2. The mobile responsiveness of the UI was worked on due to the limited time allocated
+2. The mobile responsiveness of the UI was not worked on due to the limited time allocated